SoftSec-KAIST/Fuzzle/README.md

 ```

 Note that you should replace # with the example number.
 Also, you should use the
-matching pair to the run the experiment.
-For example, if you used
+matching pair to run the experiment.
+For example, if you used `example1.list` to
-`example1.list` to generate the benchmark, you should use `example1.conf` to run
+generate the benchmark, you should use `example1.conf` to run the fuzzers.
-the fuzzers.

-Because each example varies different parameter, `<PARAM>` for `save_results.sh`
+Because each example varies different parameters, `<PARAM>` for
-script is specific to each example.
+`save_results.sh` script is specific to each example.

 - For example 1: `Algorithm`
 - For example 2: `Size`
 - For example 3: `Generator`

-The fuzzing results for each experiment will be saved in `example#_outputs`
+The fuzzing results for each experiment will be saved in the `example#_outputs`
 directory.

 ### Tutorial

 In this tutorial, we will generate a benchmark consisting of 5 programs and run
 AFL on the generated benchmark for 5 minutes per program.
 We will then visualize
-the coverage results from the fuzzing campaigns using Fuzzle.
+the coverage results from one of the fuzzing campaigns using Fuzzle.

 1. Generate the benchmark with:
 ```
 $ cd scripts
 $ python3 ./generate_benchmark.py ../tutorial/programs.list ../tutorial/benchmark
 ```
-Note that programs.list contains the configurations of 5 programs to generate.
+Note that `programs.list` contains the configurations of 5 programs to be
+generated.

 2. Run AFL:
 ```
 $ python3 ./run_tools.py ../tutorial/run.conf ../tutorial/outputs
 ```
-The run.conf file specifies the path to the generated benchmark, duration of
+The `run.conf` file specifies the path to the generated benchmark, the duration
-fuzzing run (5 minutes), and the fuzzer to run (AFL).
+of fuzzing run (5 minutes), and the fuzzer to run (AFL).
 This step will take
 approximately 1 hour.

 3. Store and visualize results: